Searching for apartments for rent in Mexico City monthly is not the same as searching for a weekend stay.

 - mobile signal inside the unit

-If your search is specifically work-first, compare digital nomad apartments in CDMX before deciding by area alone.
+If your search is work-first, compare digital nomad apartments in CDMX before deciding by area alone.
 A less famous area with a better desk, quieter sleep, and stable internet can beat a famous block with weak apartment mechanics.

 Booking Red Flags